0xCardinal/Google-Search-Hotkey/README.md

   ```shell
   pip3 install pyperclip
   ```

-* webbrowser - opens a new tab in existing browser (if open) otherwise opens a new window in your default browser

-  > You don't have to install it specifically, it is already present in Python's standard library.

 ## Usage
 This tool when binded with the shortcut keys can be very much helpful in order to search stuff on Google. <br> <br>